Overview of the Physical and Psychological Effects of an Addiction to Prescription Painkillers

 Physical and Physiological Effects of Prescription Painkillers

-Once tolerance and dependency have been established, the physical and psychological effects of painkillers may start to set it.
-The degree to which people will experience there will depend on a number of different factors.
+Once tolerance and dependency have been established, the physical and psychological effects of an addiction to prescription painkillers may start to set it.
+The degree to which people will experience this will depend on a number of different factors.
 These include the type and amount of medication, how it was being administered (orally, snorted, injected) and whether or not there was any pre-exposure to the drug.
 When taken for chronic pain, a tolerance will automatically build just like someone who used recreationally/occasionally.

 Once a person is experiencing physical effects of painkiller dependency, a rehab treatment program will be ideal.
-Liver and kidney damage, cardiovascular problems, damaged colon or lowered immunity are all potential physical effects of long term painkiller use.
+Liver and kidney damage, cardiovascular problems, damaged colon or lowered immunity are all potential physical effects of long term painkiller use, or addiction to prescription painkillers.
 Psychological factors could include depression, stress, inability to sleep/oversleeping and anxiety.

 Symptoms of withdraw can include restlessness, muscle and bone aches, muscle spasm, vomiting, diarrhea, cold sweats, agitation and anxiety.
 Secondary addictions to other medications or alcohol should also be addressed.
-Withdrawing from prescription painkillers should be monitored closely by professionals such as an opiate rehab.
+Withdrawing from prescription painkillers when breaking an addiction to prescription painkillers should be monitored closely by professionals such as an opiate rehab.

 The Effects of Mixing Prescription Painkillers